 Building a Queue-Driven Game Engine

-Most game engines use a traditional game loop - a continuous cycle that updates the game state 30 or 60 times per second.
-For Void Ward, we took a completely different approach using Laravel's job queue system.
+Most game engines run a traditional game loop: a continuous cycle that updates game state 30 or 60 times a second.
+Void Ward takes a different approach, built on Laravel's job queue.

-Traditional game loops work great for single-player games or small multiplayer sessions, but they have scaling limitations:
+Game loops suit single-player games and small multiplayer sessions, but they hit scaling limits:

-1. Single point of failure - if the loop crashes, the entire game stops
+- Single point of failure: if the loop crashes, the whole game stops

-2. Hard to scale horizontally - you can't easily add more servers
+- Hard to scale horizontally: you can't add servers on demand

-3. Resource intensive - runs constantly even when nothing is happening
+- Wasteful: it runs constantly, even when nothing is happening

 Instead of a loop, every game action in Void Ward is a Laravel Job:

-• MoveShipJob - Processes a single tile movement, then re-queues itself for the next movement
+- MoveShipJob: commits a tile of movement, then re-queues itself for the next one

-• GateBuildJob - Processes player contributions to gates and creates new sectors
+- GateBuildJob: tallies player contributions to a gate and creates the new sector

 Benefits

-• Horizontal scaling - add more worker nodes to handle more players
+- Horizontal scaling: add worker nodes to handle more players

-• Natural rate limiting - jobs execute with realistic delays (mining takes 5-30 seconds)
+- Natural rate limiting: jobs run with real delays (mining takes 5-30 seconds)

-• Observability - every action is logged and trackable
+- Observability: every action is logged and traceable

 Data Flow

-4. On completion, broadcasts WebSocket events via Reverb
+- On completion, it broadcasts events over Reverb

-5. Client updates UI based on WebSocket events
+- Client updates the UI from those events

-The queue acts as our "physics engine" - ensuring actions happen in the right order with realistic timing.
+The queue is our physics engine: it keeps actions in order, with realistic timing.

 Real Example